AndreasKarageorgos/Anonymous-Chat/README.md

   * Download python3 from [here](https://www.python.org/) and select the box "add python to path".

+  * Download github Desktop from [here](https://desktop.github.com/)

+  * Download SPC-Chat from [here](https://github.com/AndreasKarageorgos/SPC-Chat/archive/master.zip) or clone it to your computer.

   * Download Tor Windows Expert Bundle from [here](https://www.torproject.org/download/tor/)

-  * Download SPC-Chat for windows from [here](https://github.com/AndreasKarageorgos/SPC-Chat/releases).

   * Inside the install folder run the windows.bat .
 In case of error download [visual studio](https://visualstudio.microsoft.com/vs/features/cplusplus/) with C++ and after that run the Windows.bat again.